 ~If your baby is under 3 months old and has a temperature over 100.4 degrees F, you should call the doctor rather than try to bring his fever down yourself.

 ~fever for up to 3 days can be normal and productive to fight an infection.
 Many infectious agents do not survive in elevated temperatures so your body increases the temperature in an effort to eradicate the infection.
 It is a healthy response.

 Febrile seizures are addressed in this British Journal of Medicine (BJM) study involving the use of antipyretics such as paracetamol (Tylenol) and ibuprofen.
 “Children with high risk of recurrences of FS (complex features of FS, family history of FS, age less than 1 year, low grade fever at the onset of FS) develop recurrences in at least 80% while those without these risk factors rarely develop recurrences.
 Antipyretics are used for both groups of children, suggesting that it is these risk factors, and not antipyretics, which are the crucial determinants of the risk of recurrence.”

-Caveat: Don’t give aspirin to children unless a doctor advises it.
+Caveat: Don’t give aspirin to children.
 Aspirin puts children at risk for a rare but potentially fatal illness called Reye’s syndrome (pronounced ‘rise’).
 There is a difference in over-the-counter fever reducers like acetaminophen or ibuprofen.
 Tylenol (acetaminophen) seems to have less side-effects.
 Ibuprofen is recommended only for children 6 months and older, and they both have side-effects, so please use judiciously.